-- 2.10 UoB employs a number of tracking systems to evaluate the utilisation of its different resources.
+- 2.10 UoB employs a number of tracking systems to evaluate the utilisation of its different resources, including the usage of classrooms and laboratories.
 During interview sessions, the Panel was informed that laboratory technicians are responsible for tracking the utilisation of the laboratories and ensuring that sufficient equipment and consumables are available.
 These are arranged for at the beginning of each semester and monitored throughout the delivery of the courses.
 Moreover, a computing inventory system has been introduced to maintain all computer equipment of the College.
-The e-learning centre provides data on the usage of each course/session materials and the library recently implemented the LibQUAL system, which is a web-based survey to help in assessing and improving its services.
-The Panel acknowledges the existence of these tracking systems and encourages the College to further utilise these data to inform its decision-making with regards to the BSET programme. - 2.11 The SER indicates that UoB provides its students with a range of support that include support for the usage of the laboratories, library and e-resources, academic advising, counselling and health care.
+The e-learning centre provides data on the usage of each course/session materials and the library recently implemented the LibQUAL system, which is a webbased survey to help in assessing and improving its services.
+The Panel acknowledges the existence of these tracking systems and encourages the College to further utilise these data to inform its decision-making with regards to the BSEE programme. - 2.11 The SER indicates that UoB provides its students with a range of support that include support for the usage of the laboratories, library and e-resources, academic advising, counselling and health care.
 The Career Counselling Office supports students through liaising with the industry to provide students with suitable opportunities for on-job training and advocating for the programme graduates to be employed, in addition to conducting workshops on leadership development, CV writing and job interviews.
 Moreover, the Deanship of Students Affairs organises and oversees students' activities such as peer learning and youth delegation programmes while the university health clinic provides comprehensive on campus services.
 Interviewed students were satisfied with the range of support provided to them.
-The Library provides a range of services, such as library induction, open days and training workshops are offered to students and staff and conducts bi-annual user surveys to monitor the level of satisfaction.
-Moreover, the IT Centre runs information literacy training and the elearning Centre provides students with support for the usage of 'Moodle' and 'Blackboard'.
-The Panel appreciates the range of social and career counselling provided to students, in addition to the support provided by the Library and the ICT Centre.
+The Library provides a range of services, such as library induction, open days and training workshops, which are offered to students and staff.
+Moreover, the IT Centre runs information literacy training and the e-learning Centre provides students with support for the usage of 'Moodle' and 'Blackboard'.
+Senior Exit Surveys' outcome indicate that students are satisfied with the support provided in terms of the Library, IT and e-learning.
+The Panel appreciates the range of social and career counselling provided to students, in addition to the support provided by the Library and the ICT Centre, which was confirmed during interview sessions.
 Interviewed students informed the Panel that, within the first laboratory session of each course, safety instructions are given together with instructions about the use of laboratory equipment.
 Moreover, laboratory technicians and demonstrators are usually available to render support.
 However, during meetings with alumni and students, some pointed out to the Panel that some laboratory technicians were not very helpful and/or knowledgeable.
 The Panel suggests that the College further investigate this issue.
 All enrolled students are assigned an academic advisor upon enrolling in the programme, however, except for at-risk students, the process used to monitor and follow-up students' progress is unclear and performed informally at the programme and individual level between the student and academic staff.
 The Panel acknowledges the range of academic support provided to students and encourages the College to develop an overarching support policy in collaboration with the University, in order to ensure consistency and equity amongst students.